List of Record of Lodoss War characters: Beld

 Emperor Beld was a former member of the "Six Heroes," a band of adventurers who fought and defeated the Demon King 30 years before the events of Record of Lodoss War.
 During the battle with the demon god, Beld's soul was destroyed when his blade became baptized in the blood of the demon, and in the aftermath, his sword became the legendary blade Soul Crusher.
 He later became the lord of Marmo Island and led an army comprising humans, dark creatures, and dark elves in an invasion of Lodoss.
 The invasion was largely successful, but just after killing his old friend Fahn in personal combat, he is betrayed and struck down by Karla the Grey Witch; the rule of Marmo subsequently passed over to his general, Ashram.

 Beld is voiced by Taro Ishida in Japanese and by Bob Barry in English.

 Fahn

 Like his former friend and companion Beld, King Fahn was one of the Six Heroes and a Holy Knight of Valis, later becoming the King of Valis.
 He is the one force that truly holds Beld in check and prevents him from acting.
 Fahn holds the opposing blade to Soul Crusher, called the Holy Sword of Falis, the two blades increase in power when in each other's presence.
 Parn's father was a former knight of his.
 Fahn is struck down by Beld just before Beld himself is killed.

-Fahn is voiced in English by J. W. Gunther for the US Manga Corps TV series production.
+Fahn is voiced in English by J. W. Gunther in the TV series.